 The only thing to note is that coconut manna (also known as coconut butter — this is the brand I use) hardens a little when chilled, so if you’re going to keep this refrigerated you’ll need to rewarm it very slightly to thin it out.
 Keep it at room temperature if you’re planning on using soon (within 1-2 days), or refrigerate and rewarm as needed.

-Note: I haven’t tried this in a drink.
-Baking — good to go (as far as I can tell — worked in everything I’ve tried so far).
+Note: Baking — this recipe is good to go (as far as I can tell — worked in everything I’ve tried so far).
 Topping on things (think porridge, chia pudding, nice cream) — good to go.
 Spread (on toast or crackers) — obviously good to go.
 Eat it with a spoon — yes indeed… As a drink sweetener —

 you tell me (I drink my coffee black…) Update: Amazing!
 (Though if you’re blending it with another milk, you’ll need to double blend because Milk + Anything with Lemon = Curdling) See this recipe for an amazing Thai iced coffee using this condensed milk.